 Is the Republican Party of Texas breach still dangerous in 2026?

-If your email was in the Republican Party of Texas breach
+What to do if your email was in the Republican Party of Texas breach

 Change your Republican Party of Texas password immediately